 The Company implements the "three lines of defence" model which is used to structure roles and responsibility for risk and control activity.
-The key functions within the second and third of the three lines of defence are Risk, Compliance, Actuarial and Internal Audit.
+The key functions within the second and third of the three lines of defence are Risk, Compliance and Internal Audit.
 These key functions are delegated responsibility to monitor and independently challenge the business and to report their findings to the relevant oversight Committee and/or the Board itself.

-The three lines of defence model is as follows:
+The three lines of defence model, is described below: